kojirotakeyama/NeurIPS2024_anonymous/README.md

 5. If you try training the models, run "training_vrlocomotion2.py" in each model folder.

 ### Note
-- Dataset in the link above contains only 2D trajectories of pedestrians, which is a part of our dataset.
+- Dataset in the link above contains 2D trajectories of pedestrians, which is used in our evaluations.
 - We are planning to publish our full dataset (3D position/pose of 6 body parts) and test codes on a website after a while.